zeyakarim/zeyakarim/README.md

 **Full Stack Engineering · Backend Engineering · Software Engineering · Cloud & DevOps**

-If you're working on an interesting product, building a technical team, or looking for someone who can take ownership of a system from **idea → architecture → development → deployment**, feel free to reach out.
+If you're building an interesting product, growing a technical team, or looking for someone who can take ownership of a system from **idea → architecture → development → deployment**, feel free to reach out.

 <p align="center">
   <a href="https://zeyakarim-me-seven.vercel.app/">Portfolio</a>